Clinical Assistant Professor

 - Doctor of Occupational Therapy, Chatham University

 Brittany Adams graduated from Utica College with a MS in Occupational Therapy.
 While employed as a full-time occupational therapist, Brittany went on to earn her post-professional Doctor of Occupational Therapy degree at Chatham University.
 Prior to joining the faculty at Western New England University, Dr. Adams worked in multiple settings, primarily with the adult and aging population and in management positions.
 These settings include skilled nursing facilities, hospitals (acute care), sub-acute rehabilitation centers, and home health care, as well as work as a travelling occupational therapist.
-She has also experience working in school-based occupational therapy.
+She also has experience working in school-based occupational therapy.